 4. Floor Area, Residential.
-In the R1 Zone, residential floor area shall include any floor area, confined from exterior wall to exterior wall, within the main dwelling unit, accessory structures, and garages, with the exception that attached and detached aAccessory dDwelling uDnits and Junior Accessory Dwelling Units shall not be counted towards FAR and garages located in the rear one-half (1/2) of the lot shall not be counted towards FAR.
+In the R1 Zone, residential floor area shall include any floor area, confined from exterior wall to exterior wall, within the main dwelling unit, accessory structures, and garages, with the exception that attached and detached and accessory deput with the exception that attached and detached and accessory deput with the exception that attached and detached and detached and garages located in the rear one-half (1/2) of the lot shall not be counted towards FAR.
 On a typical lot type defined by Figure 7-1 (Examples of Lot Types), the "rear one-half (1/2) of the lot" shall be defined as the area between the rear property line and the midline between the front and rear yard property lines.
 On any lot type not represented in Figure 7-1, the garage exemption from FAR shall be determined by the Community Development Director.
 Interior areas with ceiling heights greater than 14 feet shall be counted twice towards the floor area with the exception that the first 250 square feet of such areas shall be counted only once towards the floor area.